Do you know what “cash value” is?

 So, what kinds of life insurance have cash value?

-Typically, permanent life insurance, which offers life insurance coverage throughout a policyowner’s life, provided the premiums are paid for a certain period.
+Typically, permanent life insurance, which offers life insurance coverage throughout a policyowner’s life, carries a cash value component, provided the premiums are paid for a certain period.

 Different types of permanent life insurance policies offer different features affecting how cash value grows or can be used.